Menu

 • The Roma are Europe's largest ethnic minority.
 Out of an estimated total of 10–12 million in Europe, some 6 million live in the EU, and most are citizens of an EU country.

-Which EU countries have the largest proportions of Roma in their populations?
+Which EU countries have the largest proportions of Roma?

 What challenges do Roma face in Europe?